 Report the accident to your insurance company, but be careful about what you say.
 Avoid admitting fault or discussing your injuries in detail.
 Insurance adjusters are trained to minimize claims, so limit your statements to basic facts.

 Contact an attorney as soon as possible.
-An experienced car accident lawyer can protect your rights from the beginning.
-Your attorney handles all communication with insurance companies, preventing you from saying anything that could hurt your case.
+An experienced car accident lawyer can help protect your rights from the beginning.
+Your attorney handles all communication with insurance companies, helping to prevent you from saying anything that could hurt your case.

 Avoid posting about your accident on social media.
 Insurance companies monitor social media and may use your posts against you.
 Don’t discuss your injuries or the accident with anyone except your attorney.